njerezlillo/beyondpowerlaw/README.md

 This repository relies on two GitHub packages:

-- [pldis](https://github.com/njerezlillo/pldis): Provides tools for fitting the discrete power-law model using frequentist and Bayesian estimation approaches.
+- [pldis](https://github.com/njerezlillo/pldis): Provides tools for estimating the scaling parameter and lower bound of the discrete power-law model using both frequentist and Bayesian methods.
 - [pwpldis](https://github.com/njerezlillo/pwpldis): Implements the piecewise discrete power-law model, allowing for segmented power-law behavior.

 ## Repository Structure

 ### Scripts

-- [altdistr.R](./altdistr.R): Implements the probability mass functions and inverse function sampling for alternative discrete models (Poisson, Exponential, Yule, Log-Normal).
+- [altdistr.R](./altdistr.R): Implements probability mass functions and inverse transform sampling for alternative discrete models (Poisson, Exponential, Yule, Log-Normal).
 All models have been truncated to include a lower bound (see Clauset *et al.* 2009 for details).
 - [clauset.R](./clauset.R): Imports functions for fitting and evaluating the goodness-of-fit of the discrete power-law model using the methods of Clauset *et al.* (2009).
-Often referenced in the manuscript as "traditional methods". [(reference)](https://aaronclauset.github.io/powerlaws/)
+Often referenced as "traditional methods". [(reference)](https://aaronclauset.github.io/powerlaws/)

 ### Applications